Mortgage Rates Affect Home Affordability

-Then divide that number by your your monthly gross income.
+Then you simply divide that number by your your monthly gross income.

-Take the following example.
-A loan applicant — we’ll call him Steve — has a monthly gross income of $5,000 and expected total monthly debt of $2,250.
+In the following example, a loan applicant (we’ll call him Steve) has a monthly gross income of $5,000 and expected total monthly debt of $2,250.
 His DTI is 45% in each scenario.

 As rates rise, Steve’s buying power decreases significantly.
 Rising rates can hurt buying power even more than increasing home prices.
 In most U.S. locales, home prices would probably not rise more than 10% in one year.
 However, if rates rise by one percent in one year, the effect is the same.